attocash/docs/whitepaper.md

   minimal that even a mobile phone can handle transactions comfortably.

-- **Bounded Queues and Prioritization:** To handle heavy load, the Atto protocol uses bounded queues that categorize transactions based on the account balance (plus send amount if it's send block).
+- **Bounded Queues and Prioritization:** To handle heavy load, the Atto protocol uses bounded queues that categorize transactions based on the account balance (plus the send amount in the case of a send block).
 Each balance range has its own bucket, and each bucket has a maximum size of 1000 transactions.
 When a bucket is full, lower-priority transactions within that group are discarded.
-Priority within a bucket is determined by the difference between the node’s time when transaction was received and the transaction’s timestamp.
+Priority within a bucket is determined by the difference between the node’s time when the transaction was received and the transaction’s timestamp.
 Transactions that appear significantly older or in the future are deprioritized.
 This time-based sorting ensures that timely, legitimate transactions are kept, while stale or suspicious ones are dropped first.
-This strategy helps maintain network responsiveness during high-volume periods and protects against spam or denial-of-service attempts using pre-computed transactions or low-value spam floods.
+This strategy helps maintain network responsiveness during high-volume periods and protects against spam or denial-of-service attempts that use pre-computed transactions or low-value spam floods.

 - **Anti-Spam and Anti-DoS Measures:** Beyond PoW and queuing, Atto nodes have additional rules to combat malicious